 Introduction to the theories and procedures applied in accounting for non-profit businesses, state and municipal agencies, hospitals, educational institutions, and other non-profit organizations.
-PRE: ACT 2214 and ACT 3213 (Fa)
+PRE: ACT 2214 and ACT 3213 (SU2)

-ACT 3243 Cost Accounting I
+ACT 3243 Cost Accounting I 3 Hours

 Procedures and principles of cost accounting as it applies to controlling and allocating materials, labor and manufacturing expenses, including cost, profit, and differential analysis for management decision.
-PRE: ACT 2204 (Fa)
+PRE: ACT 2204 (FA)

 ACT 3253 Cost Accounting II.

-A continuation of ACT 3243 Cost Accounting I. PRE: ACT 3243 (Sp)
+3 Hours A continuation of ACT 3243 Cost Accounting I. PRE: ACT 3243 (SP)

-ACT 4203 Personal Income Tax
+ACT 4203 Personal Income Tax 3 Hours

-3 semester hours A detailed study of income tax principles and regulations as they pertain to individuals.
-PRE: ACT 2203 and ACT 2214 (Fa)
+A detailed study of income tax principles and regulations as they pertain to individuals.
+PRE: ACT 2203 and ACT 2214 (FA)

-ACT 4213 Corporate Income Tax
+ACT 4213 Corporate Income Tax 3 Hours

 A detailed study of corporate, partnership, and judiciary taxation; tax research; and planning.
-PRE: ACT 2203 and ACT 4203 (Sp)
+PRE: ACT 2203 and ACT 4203 (SP)